Stochastic Zeroth-Order Method for Computing Generalized Rayleigh Quotients: Numerical Results

 \subsection{Karhunen-Lo\`eve Problem}

-In the last experiment, we compare our approach with Gen-Oja methods for the Kar\-hu\-nen–Loève problem.
+In the last experiment, we compare our approach with Gen-Oja methods for the Karhunen-Loève problem.
 Here $A \in \RR^{300\times 300}$ is a covariance matrix built from an RBF kernel on a one-dimensional grid, and $B \in \RR^{300\times 300}$ is a mass matrix with diagonal trapezoidal weight.
 We refer to \cite{bhatia2018genijastreaminggeneralizedeigenvector} for more details on the problem.
 Similarly to our method, both the deterministic and the averaged noisy Gen-Oja implementations in \cite{bhatia2018genijastreaminggeneralizedeigenvector} require only products with $A$ and $B$.
 The resulting estimated eigenfunction, as well as the $\sin_B^2$-error defined by

 for our algorithm and both Gen-Oja methods are shown in Figure~\ref{fig:exp_4}.
 We observe that the deterministic Gen-Oja method admits only an approximation of the solution in the $\sin_B^2$-error, whereas the stochastic version does not find one.
 While not depicted in Figure~\ref{fig:exp_4}, we increased the number of iterations for both Gen-Oja methods up to 2000, but this did not yield any improvement.
 It can be seen that the generalized eigenfunction is only roughly approximated.
 We also note that the decrease of the $\sin_B^2$-error of our algorithm with $m=1$ is slow and the resulting eigenfunction exhibits high-frequency artifacts.
 In contrast, our algorithm with a larger $m$ reduces the error much faster and provides a better visual match to the ground-truth eigenfunction.